LearnersGuild/curriculum-app/modules/JavaScript-in-the-Browser/exercises/Mac-Calculator-Clone/README.md

 ## Description

-Replicate the builtin Mac calculator as a web app.
+Replicate the built-in Mac calculator as a web app.

 This goal has 3 linear stages.
 You must complete the specs of each stage before progressing onto the next.